So you’ve got a brilliant idea for a novel. But is that enough? Is having an idea, even a fantastic one, enough to start writing?

-If you don’t yet have an idea for your novel and need help coming up with one, head on over to my earlier post on this topic, How to Find Ideas For Your Novel.
+If you don’t yet have an idea for your novel and need help coming up with one, I have a couple of earlier posts on this topic and you can catch them here, How to Find Ideas For Your Novel.

 If you have more than one idea, the method below is perfect for helping you drill down and decide which to use.
 Walk each idea through the steps below to come up with a concept.
 You will probably find that one of them is more compelling than the others.

 Now state your idea in one or two sentences.
+Three at most.
 Don’t worry about it being perfect or adding details.
 A rough, bare-bones idea is fine at this point.